 Athens Itinerary: Day 2

 The Acropolis, Best Views of Athens, & a Museum of Your Choice

 If you didn’t visit the Acropolis last night, spend this morning at the Acropolis.

 The term “acropolis” refers to the fortified hill.
 Sitting on and around this hill are several very important sites.
 The Parthenon is the most famous, but there is also the Temple of Athena Nike, the Erechtheion, the Odeon of Herodes Atticus, and the Theater of Dionysus.

 Most of these sites are located on top of the limestone plateau, but several sites sit on the slopes, the southern hillside of the Acropolis.
 The Theater of Dionysus and the Odeon of Herodes Atticus are found here.

-The Acropolis opens at 8 am and I recommend getting here right at 8 am, even though you already have your tickets.
+The Acropolis opens at 8 am and I recommend getting here right at 8 am, if not even at 7:30 am, if you want to be at the front of the line.
 The Acropolis starts to get very busy at 8:30 am with big tour groups arriving between 9 am and 10 am.
 If you want to avoid the worst of the crowds, it’s worth it to roll out of bed early.

-I recommend entering through the side entrance (Acropolis SE Gate).
+I recommend entering through the side entrance (Acropolis SE Gate) since it tends to have a slightly shorter line than the main entrance.
 There is a handy metro station nearby (Acropoli).